Skip to main content

 Like the GPLs, the AGPL is a strong copyleft license.
 The original Affero GPL was based on GPL v2 and released in 2002 — not by Richard Stallman, but by Henry Poole for his software startup, Affero, Inc. However, Stallman’s Free Software Foundation released its own version, this time based on GPL v3, in 2007, keeping “Affero” in the name as a nod to this history.
 The new version contained verbiage establishing compatibility between the AGPL and the GNU GPL v3.
 Today, version 3 is the primary version used.

-AGPL applies primarily to software that is used to provide service over a network, and like other strong copyleft licenses, it has stringent requirements.
-Read on to learn more about the GNU AGPL, its terms and user obligations, and level of popularity in the OSS community.
+AGPL is often used as a license for software that is used to provide service over a network, and like other strong copyleft licenses, it has stringent requirements.
+Read on to learn more about the AGPL, its terms and user obligations, and level of popularity in the OSS community.

 The AGPL License: An Overview